deepeshmlgupta/CSI/Assignment - GIT/PART_1.md

+# Repository Setup Guide

+This guide will help you set up a remote repository on your local machine, add a file, commit the changes, and push to the master branch.

+## Steps

-Initialize a Local Repository:
+1. Initialize a Local Repository:
    ```bash
    git init
    ```

-Create a File and Add Some Content:
+2. Create a File and Add Some Content:
    ```bash
    echo "Hello, World!" > example.txt
    ```

-Add the File to the Staging Area:
+3. Add the File to the Staging Area:
    ```bash
    git add example.txt
    ```

-Commit the Changes:
+4. Commit the Changes:
    ```bash
    git commit -m "Add example.txt with initial content"
    ```

-Push to the Master Branch:
+5. Push to the Master Branch:
    ```bash
    git push -u origin master
    ```